feagi/feagi/feagi/npu/README.md

 When migrating from legacy FEAGI systems:

-1. **Identify Power Areas**: Look for areas that manually inject neurons into the FCL
+1. **Identify Special Areas**: Look for areas that manually inject neurons into the FCL
-2. **Update Naming**: Rename areas to use "_pwr" suffix or add `__power_injection` property
+2. **Update Naming**: Rename areas to use appropriate suffixes ("_pwr", "_mod") or add special area properties
 3. **Configure Timing**: Set appropriate injection timing based on previous behavior
+4. **Generic Configuration**: Update burst engine config to use `enable_injection` instead of area-specific flags
-4. **Test Performance**: Validate that injection doesn't impact target burst frequency
+5. **Test Performance**: Validate that injection doesn't impact target burst frequency

 ### Configuration Updates

-Update your genome configuration to use the new power area features:
+Update your genome configuration to use the new special area features:

 ```python
 # Before (manual injection)